hci-a-if-its-2019/final-project-lor-51/README.md

 - He had experienced about using social media / forum.
 - He several times asking about his academic problem/question academic to the internet.

+##### Participant 2
+- A male, 21 years of age.
+- ITS Student
+- No experience using online forums
+- But Uses social media daily, 5-6 hours

 ##### Transcript 1
 =======
 ##### Participant 2